-Lawrence F. Katz, Jeffrey R. Kling, and Jeffrey B. Liebman, "The Early Impacts of Moving to Opportunity in Boston: Final Report to the U.S. Department of Housing and Urban Development," January 2000.
+Lawrence F. Katz, Jeffrey R. Kling, Jeffrey B. Liebman, "The Early Impacts of Moving to Opportunity in Boston: Final Report to the U.S. Department of Housing and Urban Development," January 2000.

 Affiliations: Katz, Harvard; Kling, Princeton; Liebman, Harvard.

-Studies 540 households living in high-poverty Boston public housing.
+This report studies 540 households living in high-poverty public housing in Boston.
 They were surveyed an average of 2 years after entering the experiment.

-No comparison group households who moved using a program voucher were living in a high-poverty neighborhood at the time of the Boston Follow-up Survey, 1 to 3 years after random assignment.
-Similarly, although all experimental families who moved through MTO could relocate without geographic restriction after 1 year (and many did), none had returned to a high-poverty neighborhood at the time of the followup.
+No comparison group households who moved using a program voucher were living in a high-poverty neighborhood at the time of the Boston Followup Survey, 1 to 3 years after random assignment.
+Similarly, although all experimental families who moved through MTO could relocate without geographic restriction after 1 year (and many did), none had returned to a high poverty neighborhood at the time of the followup.